Integrals of stable envelopes for cotangent bundles to Grassmannians: Overview

 \subsection{Acknowledgements}

 We thank Andrey Smirnov and Alexander Varchenko for introducing this problem to us.
 We further thank Corbin Balitactac, Tommaso Botta, Hunter Dinkins, Jacob Folks, and Rich\'ard Rim\'anyi for helpful discussions and suggestions.
-In particular, most of the conjectures we make here are supported by computer experiments performed with Maple code provided by Rim\'anyi.
-The conjectures stated in Section \ref{var-path} are supported by Maple code provided by A. Smirnov.
-M. Crawford was supported partially by the NSF Grant DMS-1901796.
-P. Kartik was partially supported by NSF grant DMS-2401380.
+In particular, some of the conjectures we make here are supported by computer experiments performed with Maple code written by Rich\'ard Rim\'anyi and Andrey Smirnov.
+M. Crawford was partially supported by the NSF Grant DMS-1901796.
+P. Kartik was partially supported by the NSF grant DMS-2401380.